tensorbase/tensorbase/docs/CONTRIBUTING.md

 1. Create a topic branch from where you want to base your work.
 This is usually main.
 2. Make commits of logical units and add test case if the change fixes a bug or adds new functionality.
 3. Run tests and make sure all the tests are passed.
-4. Make sure your commit messages are in the proper format (see below).
+4. Make sure your commit messages are in the proper format (TBD).
 5. Push your changes to a topic branch in your fork of the repository.
 6. Submit a pull request.

 Thanks for your contributions!

-## Get a code review
+## Code review

 If your pull request (PR) is opened, it will be assigned to reviewers.
 Those reviewers will do a thorough code review, looking at correctness, bugs, opportunities for improvement, documentation and comments, and style.